harrymkt/zluinav/README.md

 # UI Navigation
 UI Navigation, or known as zluinav, is a Zola theme designed for accessibility rather than visual and made as easy as possible using templates and macros.
-Since I am a blind developer, I'd like to develop with accessibility as possible so visually impaired users can use them.
+Since I am a blind developer, I would like to develop with accessibility as possible so visually impaired users can use them.

 This theme is also available for Hugo at [Hguinav](https://github.com/harrymkt/hguinav).